-- The Council's Corporate Strategy's purpose is to set out the Council's vision and priorities, to outline how we propose to - Other Considerations deliver them and how progress will be measured. - 2 BACKGROUND - 2.1 Our Corporate Strategy, attached at Appendix A, sets out the strategic direction of the Council for the period 2017-2019, providing a focus to ensure that the services we deliver meets the needs of our communities.
+- 2.1 Our Corporate Strategy, attached at Appendix A, sets out the strategic direction of the Council for the period 2015-2019, providing a focus to ensure that the services we deliver meets the needs of our communities.
 The 2015-2019 Strategy has a four-year scope, but is reviewed annually to ensure that it continues to reflect the changes to our priorities that occur over time.
-Following the local elections taking place in May 2019 we will develop a new Strategy, which will have a four year life span covering 2019-2023. - 2.2 The Strategy contains: - Five corporate priorities to address issues that matter most to the borough.
-Our priorities are deliberately limited to focus our attention over the lifespan of the strategy. - Each priority has a number of objectives things that will help us achieve our priorities. - Objectives are supported by key actions the things we will do to achieve our objectives. - Key measures of success are also outlined, which should allow progress towards the achievement of the priority and objective to be monitored. - 2.3 Actions and measures of success should be developed in detail in service plans, which we will ensure are robust and SMART (Specific, Measurable, Achievable, Realistic and Time-based).
-Service plans should detail how each service will plan to deliver the key actions. - 2.4 Performance against our priorities will be regularly published, in accordance with good practice, on our web site.
-Performance is also reported to our citizens in Ribble Valley News. - 2.5 The priorities and objectives have been reviewed and revised based on the following: - The Ribble Valley Sustainable Community Strategy - The Leader's objectives and new priorities - Consultation with our Communities through our Citizens' Panel
+Following the local elections taking place in May 2019 we will develop a new Strategy, which will have a four year life span covering 2019-2023 - 2.2 Following the LGA Peer Challenge in 2017 we developed an Action Plan which included a mini review of the Corporate Strategy prior to the development of a new Strategy following the May 2019 elections. - 2.3 The Strategy contains: - Five corporate priorities to address issues that matter most to the borough.
+Our priorities are deliberately limited to focus our attention over the lifespan of the strategy. - Each priority has a number of objectives things that will help us achieve our priorities. - Objectives are supported by key actions the things we will do to achieve our objectives. - Key measures of success are also outlined, which should allow progress towards the achievement of the priority and objective to be monitored. - 2.4 Actions and measures of success should be developed in detail in service plans, which we will ensure are robust and SMART (Specific, Measurable, Achievable, Realistic and Time-based).
+Service plans should detail how each service will plan to deliver the key actions. - 2.5 Performance against our priorities should be regularly published, in accordance with good practice, on our web site.
+Performance is also reported to our citizens in Ribble Valley News.

-3 GENERAL COMMENTS

-- 3.1 There are a number of unknowns and changes in the external environment which may impact on the Council and how it carries out its business.
+- 3 GENERAL COMMENTS - 3.1 There are a number of unknowns and changes in the external environment which may impact on the Council and how it carries out its business.
 What is known for certain is that there will be ever decreasing resources available for the Council to deliver its priorities.
-The Strategy has been written to clearly identify priorities, whilst allowing for flexibility as national policy evolves. - 3.2 The review concluded that some changes to the Council's objectives and actions were required to reflect the change in Council leadership and these have been made. - 4 RISK ASSESSMENT - 4.1 The approval of this report may have the following implications - Resources Paper copies of the Corporate Strategy are printed in-house and therefore from within existing budgets.
+The Strategy has been written to clearly identify priorities, whilst allowing for flexibility as national policy evolves. - 4 AMENDMENTS TO THE PREVIOUS STRATEGY - 4.1 Changes have been made to reflect the 2018 Perception Survey results. - 4.2 Are there any other changes required to the Council's priorities, objectives and actions? - 5 RISK ASSESSMENT - 5.1 The approval of this report may have the following implications - Resources Paper copies of the Corporate Strategy are printed in-house and therefore from within existing budgets.
 Financial implications of delivering the strategy will be met from within existing budgets. - Technical, Environmental and Legal None identified. - Political None identified. - Reputation It is important that the priorities reflect the concerns and needs of our communities.
-The Council has undertaken consultation throughout the year which has informed our priority setting. - Equality & Diversity In line with the Council's approach to equalities, individual equality impact assessments will be carried out as appropriate for actions/projects within the Strategy. - 5 IT IS RECOMMENDED THAT COMMITTEE - 5.1 Considers and approves the reviewed Corporate Strategy 2017-2019.
+The Council has undertaken consultation throughout the year which has informed our priority setting. - Equality & Diversity In line with the Council's approach to equalities, individual equality impact assessments will be carried out as appropriate for actions/projects within the Strategy. - 6 IT IS RECOMMENDED THAT COMMITTEE - 6.1 Consider any further amendments that might be required to the Strategy and approves the reviewed Corporate Strategy 2015-2019 subject to these amendments being made.

+Michelle Haworth

+PRINCIPAL POLICY AND

+PERFORMANCE OFFICER

-Michelle Haworth PRINCIPAL POLICY AND PERFORMANCE OFFICER Jane Pearson DIRECTOR OF RESOURCES
+Jane Pearson DIRECTOR OF RESOURCES

-BACKGROUND PAPERS: REF:
+BACKGROUND PAPERS:

+REF: